Updated June 2020

 Mountain View, home to Google, is a very desirable community with top schools, convenient access to freeways and CalTrain and a fun downtown area on Castro Street.
-Click here for additional description of Mountain View.
+Click here for more information about Mountain View community and its schools.

 Mountain View homes start at $1.5M.
 The above chart shows the distribution single family residences by price range and number of bedrooms.

 The supply of new listings for Mountain View homes continues to be relatively consistent at just under 300 homes per year.
-The number of closed sales is at historic lows, yet consistent with recent years.
+The number of sales is at historic lows, yet consistent with recent years.

 The final sales vs. list price varies by time on market.
 Homes selling within the first week or two typically sell for up to 10% over list.
 After that, homes are selling for up to 7% below list.
 Note the shift in sales after 10 days to most being under the 10% over list line.
 This reflects a decline in the number of offers received and less need to bid-up the price.

 The above chart shows both the distribution of home sizes and how the $ per SQFT varies.
 Each dot represents one closed sale during 2019.

 This monthly view of median prices for Mountain View homes provides more detail, however fluctuations may reflect smaller number of sales due to seasonal cycles: holidays, school, summer vacations.

 The monthly average days on market shows a significant increase starting in the summer of 2018.
 These levels are higher than we’ve seen over the past seven years.